 1. Avoid questions and statements that can suggest discriminatory hiring.

-Because the law assumes that any questions asked on an employment application or in a personal interview are used to make a hiring decision, it is important to limit application questions and interview topics to only issues that relate to an applicant’s qualifications for a particular position.
+Because the law assumes that any questions asked on an employment application or in a personal interview are used to make a hiring decision, it is important to limit application questions and interview topics to issues that relate to an applicant’s qualifications for a particular position.
 Avoid questions related to age, marital or family status, ethnicity or national origin, and other protected characteristics.
-For example, you should not ask for an applicant’s date of birth, whether they are a U.S. citizen, what their native language is, when they graduated from school, or whether they have children.
+For example, you should not ask for an applicant’s date of birth, whether they are a U.S. citizen, what their native language is when they graduated from school, or whether they have children.
 You can ask whether they are authorized to work in the U.S., what languages they read, speak or write fluently, or whether they are available to work overtime on occasion with short notice.
 The rule of thumb to live by is, if a potential question will not help determine who is the best-qualified applicant, do not ask it.

 2. Treat disability issues carefully.

 Employers may not make hiring decisions on the basis of an applicant’s medical situation or disability, except in circumstances when the applicant’s medical situation or disability prevents him or her from carrying out the “essential functions” of the job.
-This means that employers cannot ask questions on applications or in interviews that are likely to elicit information about a disability or medical issue, unless there is reason to believe that the applicant has a disability, such as the applicant telling you they have a disability or when the disability is obvious.
+This means that employers cannot ask questions on applications or in interviews that are likely to elicit information about a disability or medical issue unless there is a reason to believe that the applicant has a disability, such as an applicant telling you they have a disability or when the disability is obvious.
 If you learn of a disability during an interview, limit your questions to whether the applicant “is able to perform the essential functions of the job with or without reasonable accommodations”.
 Employers also can ask applicants how they would perform a given task listed on the job description, or if they can meet the physical requirements for a job, such as whether they can lift a certain weight.
 Further inquiry into what accommodations an applicant may need and other steps necessary to determine if the employee can perform the essential functions of the job must be reserved for after you have made an offer of employment.

 3. Save questions related to convictions, drug use, and background checks for after making a conditional employment offer.